 This pancetta chicken recipe can be easily adjusted to work with your preferences, or what you have on hand.
 Here are some ideas to make the dish your own, or work with what you have in your fridge and pantry.

-- Use boneless skinless chicken thighs in place of the boneless skinless chicken breasts.
+- Chicken swaps: Try boneless skinless chicken thighs in place of chicken breast.

 Serving the Tuscan Pancetta Chicken

-I love to serve this chicken dish after allowing it to rest for 5-10 minutes.
+Letting the chicken rest for 5–10 minutes allows the sauce to settle and thicken slightly, and it gives the chicken time to reabsorb some of its juices before serving.
 It's best the day it's made, so I would not recommend making it ahead of time, however, the leftovers are still delicious if you have any!

 Storing leftovers

-Tuscan Pancetta Chicken Breast in Garlic Cream Sauce
+Tuscan Garlic Cream Sauce Chicken with Pancetta Recipe

 Equipment